GrokInteractive/compendium/handbook/README.md

 # Welcome to Grok Interactive!

 Are you a new Grok employee or contractor?
 Great!
 You are in the right place.

+Firstly welcome!
+We are glad to have you here and look forward to working with you.

 ## New employee checklist

+As a new employee we have a number of forms that we need you to physically fill out and send to one of the Jason's.
+Just print these out, sign them and send them back in.

-#### Fill out and sign required forms
+### Fill out and sign required forms

 &#x2751; Full-time employees &mdash; W-4 &mdash; https://www.irs.gov/pub/irs-pdf/fw4.pdf